darshan-rts/Ashnik-Evaluation/ansible/README.md

 #### Install Nginx Controller mentioned in step 2 of Ansible Automation.

-##### To generate certificate and enable it for nginx ingress run the following command
+##### To generate certificate and enable it for nginx ingress, run the following command

     ansible-playbook enable-ssl-ingress-playbook.yaml